AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 Data lake will not determine primary identity based on namespace priority.
 For example, Adobe Customer Journey Analytics will continue to use values in the identity map even after namespace priority is enabled (such as, adding a dataset to a new connection), because Customer Journey Analytics consumes their data from data lake.

-### Advanced lifecycle management
+### Advanced data lifecycle management

 Data hygiene record delete requests functions in the following manner, for a given identity:

 * Real-Time Customer Profile: Deletes any profile fragment with specified identity as primary identity. **The primary identity on Profile will now be determined based on namespace priority.**
 * Data lake: Deletes any record with the specified identity as primary identity.

+For more information, read the [advanced lifecycle management overview](../../hygiene/home.md).

 ### Privacy Service

-Privacy Service deletion requests function in the following manner, for a given identity:
+[Privacy Service deletion requests](../privacy.md) function in the following manner, for a given identity:

 * Real-Time Customer Profile: Deletes any profile fragment with specified identity value as primary identity. **The primary identity on Profile will now be determined based on namespace priority.**
 * Data lake: Deletes any record with the specified identity as primary or secondary identity.

+For more information, read the [Privacy service overview](../../privacy-service/home.md).